Golang Database Library Orm Example - Get

 func FindUser(ctx context.Context, exec boil.ContextExecutor, iD int64, selectCols ...string) (*User, error) {}

-This makes getting a record in sqlboiler a lot easier than gorm.
+This makes getting a record in sqlboiler a lot easier than gorm:

 func (r *database) Get(ctx context.Context, userID int64) (*models.User, error) {

-return models.FindUser(ctx, r.db, userID)
+user, err := models.FindUser(ctx, r.db, userID)

 }